adamhill/ArchitecturalKatas-2023/README.md

 # 1. Wonderous Toys
 This is the GitHub repository for a solution created by team Wonderous Toys during the 2023 O'Reilly Architectural Kata.
 It contains a proposed architecture for Wildlife.ai project for an open-source wildlife camera that will enable more efficient species conservation efforts worldwide.

+This solution emphasizes:
+- **Simplicity**: Mobile first, simple Pub-Sub for Notifcations, significant control for local camera owners
+- **Low Cost**: Few and small re-occuring infrastructure charges, Modular monolith when we need it.
+Pre-existing use of users mobile devices.
+- **Autonomy**: Could be implemented without backend servers if needed (100% email Notifications)

 # 2. Problem Space

 ## 2.1 Purpose